parham-alvani/wedding/README.md

 We (Elahe and Parham) are going to get married.
 This repository will provide the invitation card and details of the ceremony.

+## How does it happen?

+- Bridal Salon: Mina Rad
+- Bridal Mezon: Hasti

 ## Commands

 | Command                | Action                                            |